 Thanksgiving, the holidays, and winter can be a difficult time for some people.
 How can you weave that into an engaging story to share with your supporters?
 This will be an especially hard winter for many people.

 Keep in mind your organization’s anniversary doesn’t mean much to your donors unless you can tie that in with how they’re helping you make a difference.

 Be sure to add your fundraising campaigns to your communications calendar.
 Obviously, these campaigns are important, but you also want to show gratitude and send updates during this time without inundating your donors with too many messages.
 Planning ahead will help you strike this balance.

 If your organization has specific times it needs to recruit volunteers, add that to your calendar, as well.

 This is crucial!
 Find different ways to let your donors know how much you appreciate them.
 You can combine a thank you with an update.
 Do this at least once a month.

-As you hear about other relevant information, add it to your calendar so you can stay connected with your donors/supporters throughout the year.
+As you hear about other relevant information, add it to your calendar, so you can stay connected with your donors/supporters throughout the year.
 Information will be changing quickly next year, so you’ll want to keep on top of it.

 Here’s more information to help you create a communications/editorial calendar.
 A couple of these links also include templates.